rasple/gr-prg-sim/README.md

 ![D7_second](images/random.png)

-The random number generator uses the formula described in D5.
-The type int_m is required because otherwise the first expression is always zero.
+The random number generator uses the formula described in [D5][D5].
+The type `int_m` is required because otherwise the first expression is always zero.

 ___